-In February 2020, GCA (3rd party) certified gross reserves and resources from the fields at year end 2019 amounting to 1P Proved Reserves of 10.8 MMBbls, 2P Proved plus Probable Reserves of 17.0 MMBbls and 3P Proved plus Probable plus Possible reserves of 22.8 MMBbls.
-Panoro's net entitlement 1P Proved reserves are 2.8 MMBbls, 2P Proved plus Probable are 4.3 MMBbls and 3P Proved plus Probable plus Possible are 5.6 MMBbls.
+In March 2021 GCA certified (3rd party) reserves and resources from the fields as of end December 2020.
+These reserves amount to 1P Proved Reserves of 8.63 MMbbls, 2P Proved plus Probable Reserves of 15.08 MMbbls and 3P Proved plus Probable plus Possible reserves of 21.61 MMbbls.
+Panoro's net working interest 1P Proved reserves are 2.54 MMbbls, 2P Proved plus Probable are 4.43 MMbbls and 3P Proved plus Probable plus Possible are 6.35 MMbbls.

-In addition to these reserves, GCA also certified gross 1C Contingent Resources of 1.4 MMBbls, 2C Contingent Resources of 5.0 MMBbls and 3C Contingent Resources of 9.8 MMBbls, all assigned to the Cercina oil field.
-Panoro's net entitlement 1C Contingent Resource is 0.4 MMBbls, net entitlement 2C Contingent Resource is 1.3 MMBbls and net entitlement 3C Contingent Resource is 2.6 MMBbls.
+In addition to these reserves, GCA also certified gross 1C Contingent Resources of 1.6 MMbbls, 2C Contingent Resources of 5.3 MMbbls and 3C Contingent Resources of 10.0 MMbbls, all assigned to the Cercina oil field.
+Panoro's net working interest 1C Contingent Resource is 0.5 MMbbls, net working interest 2C Contingent Resource is 1.6 MMbbls and the net working interest 3C Contingent Resource is 2.9 MMbbls.
+These Reserves and Contingent Resources are Panoro's net volumes before deductions for royalties and other taxes.